PhilippePerret/osatest/README.md

 end
 ~~~

+### Item in a select menu

+Note you can't ask *Osatest* to find out a item in a select menu by giving it the content of the menu (during the development, the index of the item can change).
+You have to deal with that in the test itself, loading the choices of the select and finding the index of the menu itself.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.